Home SVEDBERG DCDT+ Download Custom Software Useful Links How to Order Installation Help

 What is DCDT+?

 DCDT+ is a Windows® program for analysis of sedimentation velocity (SV) data that implements the dc/dt method originally developed by Walter Stafford, and also implements fitting of the derived g(s*) distributions as a mixture containing of up to 5 discrete (non-interacting) species.
+It has been used to analyze data for nearly 300 publications.

 The program is designed to be very easy to use, even for novices, yet it also offers many options for the 'power user' when they are needed.
 It uses multi-page analysis 'documents' and a familiar user interface with toolbars and buttons, making it similar to other Windows programs to reduce the learning curve.
 It also incorporates a number of intelligent 'wizards' that automatically accomplish tasks such as locating the meniscus position, removal of systematic noise ("jitter") and fringe jumps from interference scans, and even selection of which scans should be used for analysis.